search icon

 To watch consumers interacting with interactive designs, this method employs a task-based script.
 Insights will identify any design faults that may inhibit users from completing tasks or meeting their goals.

-4. Validation Usability Testing
+4. Validation usability testing

 Validation usability testing, in contrast to other types of usability testing, is primarily focused on obtaining numerical findings.